KomCath/rails-magic-used-cars/README.md

   - t.datetime "updated_at", precision: 6, null: false
   - t.index ["user_id"], name: "index_vehicles_on_user_id"

 31. added table relationships

   - Vehicle belongs_to :user
   - User has_many :vehicles

+💡💡💡

+so has_secure_password is a rails method that gives me:

+- a pair of virtual attributes password and password_confirmation;
+- the ability to save a securely hashed password_digest attribute to the database;
+- and the authenticate method

+So in the end bcrypt is only hashing the password to be saved as password_digest attribute in the db

+Sessions are server-side files that store the user information, whereas Cookies are client-side files that contain user information on a local computer.

+💡💡💡

+32. create helpers/sessions_helper.rb

+  - because the locgic I had in applcaltion_controller to handle login and current_user wasn't working

+33. added flash logic to aaplication.html.erb

+    ```
+    <% flash.each do |message| %>
+      <div> <%= message %> </div>
+    <% end %>
+    ```

+  - without it flash notice wasn't working!

+34.